 All providers seeking ACCME accreditation are required to submit a self-study report.
 The ACCME uses the self-study report to evaluate the provider’s ability to fulfill its educational mission effectively and comply with the ACCME’s accreditation requirements (e.g. the Accreditation Criteria, the Standards for Commercial Support, and policies).

 The self-study process provides an opportunity for the initial applicant to:

 The ACCME provides specific instructions about what to include in the self-study report.
-Your organization’s eligibility will remain in effect for nine months.
+Organizations found eligible to apply for initial accreditation have up to nine months in which to conduct and submit their self-study report.
 Many initial applicants find that they need a full nine months to conduct a thorough self-analysis of their CME program.
 ACCME encourages you to use this time effectively to develop a report that clearly describes and documents your educational enterprise.
 You must demonstrate compliance with ACCME’s Criteria 1-3 and 7-12 to receive an outcome of Provisional Accreditation with a two-year accreditation term.
 If any of the Criteria 1-3 or 7-12 are found to be in Noncompliance, the accreditation outcome will be Non-Accreditation.